Prachurja/Ticatoe/README.md

 ## Heroku Hosting

 Even if you have a free Heroku plan, you need to have a credit card number registered to your account in order to use the button below (as of October, 2021).
 If you don't, create a new Heroku app.
-Set an environment variable, `TOKEN` as the bot token.
-Scale your app to one worker dyno.
-Then deploy.
+Set an environment variable `TOKEN` as the bot token, and scale your app to one worker dyno before deploying.

 <div>
   <a href="https://dashboard.heroku.com/new?button-url=https%3A%2F%2Fgithub.com%2FPrachurja%2FTicatoe&template=https%3A%2F%2Fgithub.com%2FPrachurja%2FTicatoe">